hase-ryo/youtube_livechat_replay_crawler/untouched_video_checker/README.md

 #### GCS_BUCKET_NAME_OUT

-Specify backet name of your GCS bucket which stores chat log file.
+Specify bucket name of your GCS bucket which stores chat log file.

 #### GCS_BUCKET_NAME_IN